-Date and time in FEEL can be expressed using either a date time literal (see grammar rule 65) or the date and time() built-in function (See 10.3.4.1.).
-We use boldface date and time literals to represent values in the semantic domain
+FEEL does not have date-time literals, although it uses boldface date-time literals to represent values in the semantic domain.
+Date-times can be expressed using a string literal and the date and time() built-in function (see 10.3.4.1).
+Date and time in FEEL can be expressed using either a date time literal (see grammar rule 65) or the date and time() built-in furties (See 10.3.4.1.).
+We use boldface date and time literals to represent values in the semantic domain.

 A date and time in the semantic domain is a sequence of numbers for the year, month, day, hour, minute, second, and optional time offset from Universal Coordinated Time (UTC).
-The year must be in the range [-999,999,999,999].
+The year must be in the range [-999,999,999,999,999].
 If there is an associated time offset, including 00:00, the date-time value has a UTC form and is comparable to all other date-time values that have UTC forms.
 If there is no associated time offset, the time is taken to be a local time of day at some location, according to the time zone rules for that location.
 When the time zone is specified, e.g., using the IANA tz form (see 10.3.4.1), the date-time value may be converted to a UTC form using the time zone rules for that location, if applicable.